Technique Series: The Lunge

 Step 4: Returning to the Starting Position

 To complete the movement, push through the heel of your front foot and drive back up to the starting position.
+Avoid twisting or letting your knees collapse inward during the movement.
 Bring your feet together, and repeat the lunge on the other leg.
 Aim to perform an equal number of repetitions on each side to promote balanced muscle development.

 Common Mistakes to Avoid